vinner0/ClipVault/README.md

 # ClipVault
-store clip history and short code expander
+store clipoard history, which can be used to pick any copy you have done in the past.
+Also has a inbuilt short code expander that can expand the text as needed.